 Well, the husband, in this case, recounts he and his wife’s ongoing, (and terminal as it were) disagreement over whether she should co-sleep with their two young sons.
 As the title implies, it did not end well.

 It made me wonder–is this a common problem?
 What is the effect of co-sleeping on marriage?
-Can co-sleeping ruin your marriage in real life?
+Can co-sleeping ruin your marriage?
 I know couples sometimes disagree over the sleeping arrangements of themselves in relation to their children, but does it really lead to breakups?
 Is co-sleeping bad for marriage?

 Co-Sleeping with Kids: The Talk That Rarely Happens

 As the husband in the story pointed out, one of the issues in their co-sleeping battle was the fact that they had never really discussed sleeping arrangement before their sons were born.
 They fell into a pattern of co-sleeping early on because it was easy and they were desperate for sleep.
 Over time, however, his feelings about this changed.